 Soft Skills:

-- Communication: Whether it’s writing compelling content or negotiating with potential partners, effective communication is key.
+• Communication: Effective communication is key, whether writing compelling content or negotiating with potential partners.

-- Teamwork: Even if you’re a solo entrepreneur, you’ll often need to collaborate with others, such as when you’re working with affiliate networks or freelancers.
+• Teamwork: Even if you’re a solo entrepreneur, you’ll often need to collaborate with others, such as when working with affiliate networks or freelancers.

 Hard Skills:

-- Project Management: Managing multiple projects at once is key, especially as your complex campaigns grow.
+• Project Management: Managing multiple projects simultaneously is key, especially as your complex campaigns grow.

 Technical Skills: